The information below explains the in-person programmes we offer in the North West and highlights where digital alternatives are available.

 UNIQ Digital provides comprehensive information and guidance on the university admissions process, and aims to give a realistic view of Oxford student life through videos, activities and quizzes.
 The platform offers a range of forums where you can discuss both academic and social topics.

-For more information see the UNIQ website.
+For the most up-to-date information on the UNIQ please visit the UNIQ website.

 Target Oxbridge is a free programme that aims to help black African and Caribbean students and students of mixed race with black African and Caribbean heritage increase their chances of getting into the Universities of Oxford or Cambridge (known collectively as Oxbridge).
 The programme includes a residential in Oxford, student mentoring by black or minority ethnic Oxbridge graduates as well as many tailored sessions throughout the year.
 Since launching in 2012, Target Oxbridge has helped 200 students to secure Oxbridge offers.
 For more information see the Target Oxbridge website.